 You should be able to work through verses 5 and 6 with only the aid of the vocabulary listed above.
 Recall the meaning of wielki, which is great, large.

-Saddened by the wickedness of man, God says in verse 7 that he will destroy him: zgładzę ludzi, których stworzyłem (I shall wipe out the people that I created) z powierzchni ziemi (from the face of the earth).
+Saddened by the wickedness of man, God says in verse 7 that he will destroy him: zgładzę ludzi, których stworzyłem (I shall wipe out the men that I created) z powierzchni ziemi (from the face of the earth).
 The feminine noun powierzchnia (surface, area) was first encountered in Rdz 1.
 Also encountered there were the names of the creatures mentioned in this verse to be destroyed by God.

 Żal mi is to be understood as I am regretful.